jbx-protocol/juice-docs-v1/protocol/contracts/jbtokenstore/write/issuefor.md

   returns (IJBToken token) { ... }
 ```

+* Arguments:
   * `_projectId` is the ID of the project for which the tokens will be issued.
   * `_name` is the name to associate with the token.
   * `_symbol` is the symbol to associate with the token.
 This is usually short and all caps.
 * Through the [`requirePermission`](../../jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.ISSUE` permission by the project owner for the provided `_projectId`.
 * The function overrides a function definition from the `IJBTokenStore` interface.
 * The function returns the address of the token that was issued.